 Ford For many young people and their parents, buying a first car is a major step.

 1 great solution is to look at used cars, which could frequently be had for a fraction of the cost of new versions.
-We came up with 15 used automobiles we think are the very best for the young car buyer on a budget.

 To make our list, we focused on cars which are available on the market right now for under $15,000.
 We looked for people that are reliable, fun to drive, comfortable, appealing, economical, functional, and first and foremost, secure.